I Want You Back (NSYNC song): Alternate version

 The second video accompanied the British and US release of the song in 1998 and was directed by Jesse Vaughan and Douglas Biro in America.
 The video was partially shot in grayscale, and depicts NSYNC performing in a warehouse, playing pool, riding jet-skis, and driving around the neighborhood with a girl in a Cadillac.
 JC Chasez opined that this version was the moment where "we just made a real music video".
+This version premiered on MTV the week ending February 22, 1998.